LeToNode/Play2.0-CN-doc/javaGuide/JavaGlobal.md

 ## Handling action not found

-If the framework doesn’t find any action method for a request, the `onActionNotFound` operation will be called:
+If the framework doesn’t find an action method for a request, the `onActionNotFound` operation will be called:

 ```java
 import play.*;